sinclairnick/webroute/README.md

 Webroute adheres to a philosophy where tools should be interoperable to avoid repeating the same effort time and time again.
 As such, the various packages provided are isolated and independent.
 The goal is to create functionality that can be swapped in and out with other tools that adhere to the same, underlying, web standards.

+---

-## In a Nutshell
+## Packages

+### Route

-Webroute boils down to a single export, `route`, which is a tiny utility that makes it easy to build web standard API endpoints that are:
+`@webroute/core` boils down to a single export, `route`, which is a tiny utility that makes it easy to build web standard API endpoints that are:
 - Declarative
 - Atomic
 - Interoperable/standard